Sonjuane/wordpress-boilerplate/wp-content/plugins/cleantalk-spam-protect/readme.txt

 19. Spam FireWall: Anti-Flood
 20. Spam FireWall: Anti-Crawler
 21. Hide «Website» field for comments
+22. Block messages by languages, countries, networks.
+23. Email Address Encoder

 = Free trial then $8 per year =
 CleanTalk is an anti-spam plugin which works with the premium Cloud Anti-Spam service cleantalk.org.
 This plugin as a service <a href="https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/#6-software-as-a-service-is-permitted">https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/#6-software-as-a-service-is-permitted</a>

 = Public reviews =
 > CleanTalk - Cloud-Based Anti-Spam Service to Keep Your Site Bot-Free.